Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Conclusion and future work

 \section{Conclusion and future work}

-We present a novel control scheme based on the Actor-Critic MPC framework.
-We apply our approach to solve a wheel loader pose reaching task in a time-efficient manner, showcasing the ability to reach various goal poses in both simulations and real-world experiments.
-Simulated experiments show that the trajectories generated by our method compare favourably against those found using nonlinear trajectory optimization.
-Our approach also demonstrates robustness by succeeding in real-world tests despite the presence of actuator delay and velocity tracking errors.
+We present a novel control scheme based on the Actor-Critic MPC framework, and apply it to solve a wheel loader pose reaching task in a time-efficient manner.
+Our simulated experiments show that the trajectories generated by our method compare favorably against those found using nonlinear trajectory optimization.
+Our approach also demonstrates some robustness by succeeding in real-world tests despite the presence of actuator delay and velocity tracking errors.

 However, we encounter difficulties in maintaining a real-time control rate when obstacle avoidance is required.
-Additionally, the MPC occasionally fails to solve certain obstacle-free scenarios in the real world, even though they are solvable in simulation.
-We attribute these failures to two main factors: the large number of local minima in the optimization problem, due to the highly nonlinear MPC cost, and the significant actuator delay on our experimental platform, which complicates the control task.
+Additionally, the MPC occasionally fails to solve certain obstacle-free scenarios in the real world, which we attribute to two main factors: the large number of local minima in the optimization problem, due to the highly nonlinear MPC cost, and the significant actuator delay on our experimental platform, which complicates the control task.

-While our empirical experiments indicate that using a Lyapunov-based RL algorithm along with a gradient penalty is advantageous, we intend to investigate their significance more rigorously in future work.
-Additionally, exploring Control Barrier Functions (CBFs) to shorten the required prediction horizon for obstacle avoidance, similar to \cite{zeng2021safetycriticalmodelpredictivecontrol}, is another promising direction for future research.
+Although our empirical experiments indicate that using a Lyapunov-based RL algorithm along with a gradient penalty is advantageous, their significance needs to be studied more rigorously in future work.
+Additionally, exploring Control Barrier Functions (CBFs) to shorten the required prediction horizon for obstacle avoidance, similar to \cite{zeng2021safetycriticalmodelpredictivecontrol, abdi2024model}, is another promising direction for future research.

 [heading=bibintoc]